 - District-wide survey

 - Updates to key indicator baselines through ongoing energy, water, and waste data analysis

 - Environmental Stewardship Plan Taskforce visioning workshop

-Moving into the Spring Semester of 2022, we will be convening seven Focus Teams to develop strategies and goals for the Environmental Stewardship Plan:
+Moving forward, we will continue the convening of seven Focus Teams to carry out strategies and goals for the Environmental Stewardship Plan:

-We are also engaging students in this process by assisting them to develop presentations or other projects related to Environmental Stewardship.
-These activities will provide them with real-world experiences and educational opportunities to further their learning.
-This group of students will also be involved in helping to shape the vision, goals, and strategies of Environmental Stewardship for the district.
+Students will maintain a strong voice in this process by assisting these teams with projects related to Environmental Stewardship.
+Active participation will provide students with real-world experiences and educational opportunities to further their learning.
+Students will also be involved in shaping the vision, goals, and strategies of Environmental Stewardship for the district.